sbbtt/clip/README.md

 SEOKJU LEE

-This site is made for sharing clips to your friends and family TBH, to enhance my proficiency I used MERN boiler-plate for basic part.
+This site is made for sharing clips to your friends and family TBH, for enhancing my proficiency I used MERN boiler-plate for basic part.

 Guide
 To activate this application
 * Require your own mongoDB
 * put mongo cluster info into dev.js inside config folder (should make dev.js)